-Many parents will have concerns about their child starting school in September.
+Many parents will have concerns about their child starting school in September and parents have the right to defer their child's start date at the school and/or send their child to school on a part time basis until the child reaches compulsory school age.
 If you wish, you can speak to the Headteacher, they can help understand the nature of early school life and work with parents to secure the best start for your child.
 Please contact the school to make an appointment to discuss your child's needs - this can be done at any time after you have been offered a place and up to the end of July before starting school.